philipclaude/vortex/README.md

 ### About

 `vortex` is a Voronoi mesher, visualizer and fluid simulator for geophysical fluids on the sphere.
-Currently, the main capability consists of solving the shallow water equations with a Lagrangian method to simulate the air in the Earth's atmosphere.
+Currently, the main capability consists of solving the shallow water equations with a Lagrangian method to simulate the air in the Earth's atmosphere (see Example 9 below).
 Future work consists of applying this method to simulate the oceans.

+The methods implemented in `vortex` are described in the following preprint:

+*A Lagrangian method for solving the spherical shallow water equations using power diagrams*: [https://arxiv.org/abs/2508.08129](https://arxiv.org/abs/2508.08129).

 ### Installation